Adam Lambert: 2009–2011: American Idol, For Your Entertainment, and Glam Nation Tour

 In March 2009, photos of Lambert kissing another man while dressed in drag at Burning Man surfaced online.
 Highlighted as controversial, they were displayed by conservative commentators on The O'Reilly Factor, who called them "embarrassing" and questioned if the images would have an effect on the program.
 Fox restricted press access to Lambert and to his family following the outing.
-Despite conservative backlash, outlets such as the New York Times and ABC news speculated that Lambert would be too popular to lose the competition.
+Despite conservative backlash, outlets such as The New York Times and ABC News speculated that Lambert would be too popular to lose the competition.
 Upon the announcement of Lambert as runner-up, American Idol pundits, gay bloggers, and LGBT news outlets reassessed these claims, noting that his queerness may have alienated conservative viewers.

 Lambert performed three solos in the finale, a reprise of "Mad World", followed by the 1960s civil rights anthem "A Change Is Gonna Come", to tremendously positive judge reaction.
-After his performance of the mandatory winner's single, "No Boundaries" Cowell summed up Lambert's journey: "Over the entire season, you've been one of the best, most original contestants we've ever had on the show.
-The hope and whole idea of a show like this is to find a worldwide star, and I truly believe we've found that in you".

-Upon winning the competition, Kris Allen stated: "Adam deserved this", later explaining he thought Lambert deserved to win as much as he did, and that Lambert "was the most consistent person all year.
-He was seriously one of the most gifted performers that I've ever met".
+After his performance of the mandatory winner's single, "No Boundaries", Cowell summed up Lambert's journey: "Over the entire season, you've been one of the best, most original contestants we've ever had on the show.
+The hope and whole idea of a show like this is to find a worldwide star, and I truly believe we've found that in you."
+Upon winning the competition, Kris Allen stated: "Adam deserved this," later explaining he thought Lambert deserved to win as much as he did, and that Lambert "was the most consistent person all year.
+He was seriously one of the most gifted performers that I've ever met."
 Lambert's version of the winner's single was released alongside Allen's.
-The Los Angeles Times later ranked Lambert fifth in its list of the top 120 American Idol contestants, selected from the first nine seasons of the show, above Allen.
+The Los Angeles Times later ranked Lambert fifth in its list of the top 120 American Idol contestants, selected from the first nine seasons of the show.